IBM-Cloud/nodejs-MEAN-stack/README.md

 ##### Deploy to Bluemix
 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM-Bluemix/MEAN-Boilerplate)

-1. If you did not follow the 'Local Development' steps above, create an `.env` file (use `.env.example` as a guide) with your credentials.
-2. Click 'Deploy to Bluemix' Button.
-Follow prompts to create application.
-3. While signed into Bluemix, click on 'Dashboard' in the top menu and then the application you just created
-4. Click on 'Add Service or API' and then the 'MongoDB by Compose' service.
-5. You will need to add your Compose.io credentials since this is not a hosted service ([instructions](https://www.ng.bluemix.net/docs/services/MongoDBByCompose/index.html)).
+Use the above button to deploy to boilerplate in 1 click!

+If you have download/customized the app, use this procedure to upload the app to Bluemix:
-6. Follow the prompts to add the service and re-stage your application.
+1. Open a terminal prompt to the directory of your application.
+2. Set your Cloud Foundry CLI tool's API endpoint to Bluemix: `cf api https://api.ng.bluemix.net `
+3. If you don't have a Bluemix account, [create a free one here](https://console.ng.bluemix.net/registration/).
+4. Login to Bluemix via the command line: `cf login`
+5. Create the MongoDB service on Bluemix: `cf create-service mongodb 100 mean-mongo`
+5. Push your app to bluemix with `cf push`

 Your MEAN application is now running in the cloud!

-Problems or Questions?
+[Problems or Questions?](#problems-or-questions?)
 Find us on [Stack Overflow](https://stackoverflow.com/questions/tagged/bluemix) and tag your question with 'bluemix'.

 ### Modules
 - [Mongoose](https://github.com/Automattic/mongoose) for MongoDB functions